 The beautiful church, built during the Justinian period, was destroyed by an earthquake in 740.
 The iconoclasm, which was effective in the 8th century in the Byzantine Empire, shaped the architecture of the church to be rebuilt.
 Starting with Emperor Leo III, this trend lasted for a century and caused all images related to religion to be destroyed.

 The Byzantine Iconoclasm resulted in the destruction of mosaics, frescoes and icons found in all churches within the imperial borders.
-A simple architecture was preferred in all churches built during the iconoclasm period, and the interiors were decorated only with geometric motifs.
+A simple architecture was preferred in all churches built during the Byzantine iconoclasm period, and the interiors were decorated only with geometric motifs.

-A simple architectural plan was preferred in the reconstructed Hagia Irene Church and several modest figures were engraved on its walls.
+A simple architectural style was preferred in the reconstructed Hagia Irene Church and several modest figures were engraved on its walls.
 It is possible to see the traces of this simplicity in the church, which can still be visited today.
 There is no other decoration element on the walls of Hagia Irene other than a cross that you can see on the apse.

-Hagia Irene during the Ottoman Period
+4. The Church during the Ottoman Period

-Constantinople was captured by the Ottomans in 1453.
+Constantinople was captured by the Ottoman Empire in 1453.
 Mehmed II, the first Sulan in the city, decided to build a new palace for himself.
 This palace, which can be visited as Topkapi Palace Museum today, is a building surrounded by walls.
 Since Hagia Irene was within these walls, her integrity with Hagia Sophia had ended.

 Although Hagia Sophia was converted into a mosque, Hagia Irene was never used as a mosque.
 It also did not function as a church.
-The Ottomans used Hagia Irene as an arsenal for a long time.
+The Ottomans used Hagia Irene as an weaponry for a long time.
 In the 19th century, when its cultural activities developed, it started to serve as the Military Museum and then the Archeology Museum.

 With the initiatives of the famous Turkish painter Osman Hamdi Bey, historical artifacts collected from all over Anatolia started to be exhibited in Hagia Irene.
 With the construction of the Istanbul Archaeological Museum, the works were moved there.
 The new Archeology Museum is still within the borders of Topkapi Palace today.
-It is located between Topkapı Palace and Gulhane Park.
+It is located between Topkapi Palace and Gulhane Park.

 While many Byzantine buildings that later turned into museums or mosques give a colorful and lively impression, Hagia Irene promises a different kind of experience to its visitors.
 It is up to you to enjoy visiting Hagia Eirene Museum using your imagination.